beer-garden/beer-garden/AUTH.md

 Path to a file that [defines roles](#defining-roles) and the permissions associated with each role.
-These are the roles that will be assigned to users in order to grant access to view data and perform actions on the garden and its children.
+These are the roles that will be assigned to users in order to grant access to view data and perform actions on the garden or any connected remote gardens.

 ### token_secret